Trying to make a difference, one citrus fruit at a time!

 We were also part of a very successful charity gin, food and music night fundraiser.

-As for our first Mega-Gin Raffle, which we’re making an annual event, we raised £2,000 for the local Food Bank and St Mary’s Hospice.
+As for our first Mega-Gin Raffle, we raised £2,000 for the local Food Bank and St Mary’s Hospice.